Yarmouth Water

 WQP calendar year.
 If a date appears

-in the “Date of Sample” column, the State of Massachusetts DEP requires monitoring
+in the “Date of Sample” column, the State of Massachusetts DEP requires

-If no date appears in the column, monitoring for that contaminant was
+concentrations found previously do not frequently change.
+If no date appears in the column,

-conducted during the annual WQP calendar year. |
+monitoring for that contaminant was conducted during the annual WQP calendar

 ||||||||